EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ```

 We also may want to add the `erase` method.
-Please remember it doesn't remove the record from the history, but removes it from the current state of the database, freeing resources if you are on a resource-limited network.
+Please remember it doesn't remove the record from the history.
+However, it does remove it from the current state of the database, freeing resources if you are on a resource-limited network.
+Presently, you are on a single-node local testnet that has not resource-limitations imposed.

 ```cpp
 void erase(name user) {